Research at Durham University

 Military operations are often conducted from a distance without the deployment of large military forces.
 Café Politique's first event of 2017 examines this phenomenon, Remote Warfare, and three of its forms: drones, private military and security companies, and intelligence operations.

 For the latest research on sleep development, sleep location and sleep safety in infants, download our new mobile app for free.
 Contains a unique bed-sharing decision tool, and a sleep log tool to track babies' sleep.
 Search for 'infant sleep' on Google Play or the App Store.

 World leading research across all Durham University subjects

 Find out more about our key areas of research.

-From food security and healthy aging to climate change and control of disease, read about research and innovation in the School of Biologicial and Biomedical Sciences at Durham University.
+From food security and healthy aging to climate change and control of disease, read about research and innovation in the department of Biosciences (formerly School of Biologicial and Biomedical Sciences).